awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

    svc/kubernetes   ClusterIP   10.100.0.1   <none>        443/TCP   1m
    ```

-## Step 3: Launch a Managed Node Group<a name="eks-launch-workers"></a>
+## Step 3: Launch a managed node group<a name="eks-launch-workers"></a>

 Now that your VPC and Kubernetes control plane are created, you can launch and configure a managed node group\.

 **Important**
 Amazon EKS worker nodes are standard Amazon EC2 instances, and you are billed for them based on normal Amazon EC2 instance prices\.
-For more information, see [Amazon EC2 Pricing](https://aws.amazon.com/ec2/pricing/)\.
+For more information, see [Amazon EC2 pricing](https://aws.amazon.com/ec2/pricing/)\.

 The Amazon EKS worker node `kubelet` daemon makes calls to AWS APIs on your behalf\.
 Worker nodes receive permissions for these API calls through an IAM instance profile and associated policies\.
 Before you can launch worker nodes and register them into a cluster, you must create an IAM role for those worker nodes to use when they are launched\.
-For more information, see [Amazon EKS Worker Node IAM Role](worker_node_IAM_role.md)\.
+For more information, see [Amazon EKS worker node IAM role](worker_node_IAM_role.md)\.
 You can create the role using the AWS Management Console or AWS CloudFormation\.
 Select the tab with the name of the tool that you'd like to use to create the role\.

 **Note**
 We recommend that you create a new worker node IAM role for each cluster\.
 Otherwise, a node from one cluster could authenticate with another cluster that it does not belong to\.